amidaware/trmm-docs/docs/ee/reporting/functions/reporting_dataqueries.md

 ### order_by - string

-This allows you to reorder the returned data based on a specific column.
+This allows you to sort/reorder the returned data based on a specific column.
 Putting a '-' before the column puts it in descending order and the default is ascending order

 Ascending Example